foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 During a season, holiday, or other important event, I always research seasonal hashtags related to my content.

-Every time I post content with a seasonal hashtag, I notice that content gets higher engagement and reaches more people.
+Every time I post content with a seasonal hashtag, I notice that post gets higher engagement and reaches more people.

-The cake decorating video I had was Valentine's Day themed.
-I looked into what hashtags where relevant.

-I started to type in #ValentinesDay, and found a ton of different hashtags related to Valentines Day.
+Being a Valentine's Day cake, I typed in <b>#ValentinesDay</b> to see what would pop-up.

-\#ValentinesDay is a very generic hashtag, but I wanted to see how it would perform. #ValentinesDayFood was also relevant to the cake decorating.
+Adding the generic <b>#ValentinesDay</b>, I wanted to see how it would perform. <b>ValentinesDayFood</b> was also relevant, so I added that as well.

 Choosing these hashtags can help someone find this pretty heart shape cake video- just in time to try it themselves for Valentine's Day!